 Comparison is a masterful Story Weaver – he spins lies of gossamer thread dipped in fear and tainted with bitterness.

 The story goes there is no room for us.
 We are not good enough.
-The world only wants, likes, respects people who fit a certain mold.
+The world only wants, likes, respects people who fit a certain mould.
 But I’d argue this is incomplete truth.

 Comparison can also tip us over into not just self-judgment but harsh criticism of those who don’t meet our impossible standards.